arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 docker compose logs -f -n 10
 ```

-Once deployed, the system will begin to get flow sensor data, classify it using the trained model and send the results to Arduino Cloud for real-time monitoring and anomaly tracking.
+Once deployed, the system will begin to get flow sensor data, classify it using the trained model and send the results to Arduino Cloud for monitoring and anomaly tracking.

 This integration allows real-time anomaly detection and cloud-based monitoring, combining edge inference on Portenta X8 with Arduino Cloud analytics.
 Users can remotely track flow rate anomalies, set up alerts and analyze historical trends to improve predictive maintenance of the system's point of interest.